TEMPOROMANDIBULAR JOINT DISORDER

 - Ringing in your ears

-Jaw pain also can be a symptom of heart attack.
+Jaw pain also can be a symptom of a heart attack.
 Seek medical care immediately if jaw pain is accompanied by:

 - Chest pain